mylastnewemail/BADUSB/README.md

 TUESDAY 06 AUGUST 2019
  - REVERSE-SHELL-INSTALLATION.txt update (1600H)
     - added alt-f4 function to close Command Line so the victim doesn't know the computer has been tampered with.
+    - script is too long to be run on BadUSBs therefore the script has been split into two:
+       - The installation section is still in REVERSE-SHELL-INSTALLATION.txt however the execution of script has been put in a new script called REVERSE-SHELL-EXECUTION.txt

 MONDAY 05 AUGUST 2019
  - added folder for scripts written in Ducky language (1300H)